skiadas/TheoryCompCourse/notes/parsing.md

 So after we place the empty-stack symbol and the start symbol onto the stack, we perform a series of steps that are all either removing a terminal from the stack if it matches the input, or replacing the nonterminal at the top of the stack with a production rule for it.

-There is another PDA that can serve a similar purpose, but it works in a somewhat "dual" way: It can push terminals it encounters on the input onto the stack, and if it finds the right-hand side of a production rule at the top spots of the stack then it can replace it with the nonterminal on the left-hand side of the rule.
+There is another PDA that can serve a similar purpose, but it works in a somewhat "dual" way: It can push terminals it encounters on the input onto the stack (a step called **shift**), and if it finds the right-hand side of a production rule at the top spots of the stack then it can replace it with the nonterminal on the left-hand side of the rule ( a step called **reduce**).
 Graphically this would look something like this:

 ![PDA for LR parsers](images/pushdown_to_cfg3.png)